shnewto/bnf/benches/README.md

 #### Tracing

-BNF has an optional "tracing" feature which will provide tracing spans during parsing.
+BNF has an optional "tracing" feature which will provide tracing spans during benchmarking.

 The benchmarks are enabled to write these tracing spans to `tracing.folded`.
 This data can then be parsed to provide a flamegraph.

-> RUST_LOG=TRACE cargo criterion --features "tracing" && cat tracing.folded | inferno-flamegraph > flamegraph.svg
+> RUST_LOG=DEBUG cargo criterion --features "tracing" && cat tracing.folded | inferno-flamegraph > flamegraph.svg